Cynergy Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with alerts on Cynergy Bank’s changes.
-Even though utilising the tool is not a condition for being on the Cynergy Bank panel, demonstrating you can stay up to date with Cynergy Bank’s Handbook requirements is an excellent support to your application to their lender panel and, just as importantly, protect your firm’s panel standing.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Cynergy Bank’s changes.
+Notwithstanding that using COMPLETIONmonitor is not a condition for acceptance on the Cynergy Bank panel, demonstrating you can stay up to date with Cynergy Bank’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-It is also user friendly, cost-effective and, for some firms, results in reduced PII premiums.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+It is also simply to use, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Cynergy Bank

-Banks and building societies frequently vary their requirements.
+Lenders often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Cynergy Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes